Kstuart1992/MLPy-Notebook_MSVersion/README.md

 # Machine Learning with Python

-> a repository of examples using mlflow can be found at https://github.com/kstuart1992/ml-examples
+> a repository of personally hosted - supplied examples, can be found at https://github.com/kstuart1992/contrb/

 Welcome to Part 2 of the AI Logs:
 Azure Machine Learning Python SDK will be our platform for this go-